 She and Rainier had three children: Princess Caroline, Prince Albert, and Princess Stéphanie.

-Grace was romantically linked to all her leading men except the happily married James Stewart.
-She reportedly was involved with, among others, Gary Cooper, John Kennedy, Bing Crosby (whose proposal she turned down), Marlon Brando, Clark Gable, Prince Aly Khan, The Shah of Iran, Ray Milland, fashion designer Oleg Cassini, to whom she was engaged when she met Rainier, and William Holden.
+Prior to her marriage, Grace had an active love life and was romantically linked to all her leading men except the happily married James Stewart.
+She reportedly was involved with, among others, Gary Cooper, John Kennedy, Bing Crosby (whose proposal she turned down), Marlon Brando, Clark Gable, Prince Aly Khan, The Shah of Iran, Ray Milland, William Holden and fashion designer Oleg Cassini, to whom she was engaged when she met Rainier.

 Grace's death occurred as a result of a crash when she had a stroke whilst driving on a mountain road in Monaco with her daughter Stéphanie.
 She lay in a coma for a day but died on 14 September 1982, without gaining consciousness.
 Almost 100 million people throughout the world watched her funeral on television.
 Prince Rainier did not remarry after her death, and, following his own death in 2005 was buried alongside her in the Royal family vault.